 When should I contact the INE Proposal Office?

-- As soon as you imagine you might submit a proposal.
+• As soon as you imagine you might submit a proposal or preproposal.
 Proposal Coordinators are listed under our Contact & Resources page.
 We are also happy to help you locate promising funding opportunities and research partners.

 How are proposals processed?

-- In the order in which they are received, regardless of deadline.
+• In the order in which they are received, regardless of deadline.
+We ask for a minimum of 4 days to review your draft documents.

 Who reviews my proposal?

-- Initially, you will work with Sandra or Joan to identify and assemble all the necessary parts of your proposal and build a solid budget.
-Before submission, the proposal must be reviewed and signed by your research director and by any office committing funds to the project.
+• Initially, you will work with Joan Welc-Lepain, Bob Gabbitas, or Brandy Pedersen to identify and assemble all the necessary parts of your proposal and build a solid budget.
+Before submission, the proposal must be reviewed and signed by your research director and by any office or unit committing funds to the project.
+We work with other units to get their review and approval of the relevant funds.
 Then we submit the proposal and forms to OGCA preaward, which performs a final review and gets AOR signature.
+Who submits the proposal depends on the required submission process.
+INE P&P will help at all stages.

 How does the review/submittal process work?

-- The preaward office, part of the Office of Grant & Contract Administration, requires 5 business days for review and approval of a proposal AFTER the proposal has been reviewed by INE P&P. To meet this deadline, and to give you the best possible service, your proposal should be in the INE Proposal Office at least 3 days before it must go to OGCA Preaward.
-That’s a total of 8 working days before the mailing or submission deadline.
+• The preaward office, part of the Office of Grant & Contract Administration, requires 5 business days for review and approval of a proposal AFTER the proposal has been reviewed by INE P&P. To meet this deadline, and to give you the best possible service, your proposal should be in the INE Proposal Office, in almost-final form at least 4 days before it must go to OGCA Preaward.
+That’s a total of 9 working days before the mailing or submission deadline.

 Are there proposals that should be given extra time to process?